Jose Antonio Quintero: Education

 He has a TSU degree in Advertising and Marketing from the Universidad Tecnológica Sucre in Barquisimeto and a postgraduate degree in Football Business and Administration from the Universidad Centroccidental Lisandro Alvarado in the same city.

 In 2019 he completed a postgraduate degree in Football Administration and Management at the Johan Cruyff Institute (Barcelona, Spain) and in 2021 he obtained a diploma in Sports Management from FIFA CIES.

-Careerr
+Career

 He began his soccer career in 2006 as a referee, rising from the regional categories of Venezuelan soccer to the First Division, where he served as linesman until his retirement in 2009.

 That year, he joined the structure of Club Deportivo Lara, a Venezuelan professional team, where he came to occupy the position of sporting director.
 During his management, the team qualified on several occasions for the Copa Libertadores and the Copa Sudamericana.

 He was, until 2021, president of the Lara State Minor International Soccer League.